Saxonica/helloWorldJS/README.md

 # Next steps

 Once you have it running, you can start playing around.
-Make changes to `stylesheet.xsl`, run `gradle publish` again, and see what happens!
+Make changes to the files under `src/main`, run `gradle publish` again, and see what happens!

 # Random observations